GuniDH/SSH-File-Transfer-System/README.md

 ## Overview

 This project implements a secure **client-server file transfer system** using a combination of **RSA and AES encryption**.
 It ensures that files transferred between the client and server remain confidential and protected from unauthorized access.
+Communication between client and server is done via a custom protocol with custom packets.

 ## Features

 - **Hybrid Encryption**: Uses **AES (Advanced Encryption Standard)** for symmetric encryption and **RSA** for asymmetric key exchange.
 - **Data Integrity Verification**: Implements CRC to ensure the integrity of transferred files and detect transmission errors.
 - **Backup utilization**: Sqlite database

-## Technologies Used

-I developed server using VSC with python 3.12.1, using Socket and Pycryptodome modules, and developed client using VS with C++17, using Boost and Crypto++.

 ## Protocol